Questions To Ask Alcohol Rehab Centre

 - Inpatient versus outpatient treatment

-- Group versus individual
+- Group therapy versus individual therapy

 - Executive versus affordable